-19th week of pregnancy (week 19)
+19th Week of Pregnancy (Week 19)

-The 19th week of pregnancy at a glance
+The 19th Week of Pregnancy at a Glance

-- Your baby is now about 15–16 cm long (from head to rump) and weighs around 230–250 g.
+- Your child is now about 15–16 cm long (from head to bottom) and weighs around 230–250 g.

-- Your uterus now extends to just below your belly button.
+- Your uterus now reaches just below your navel.

 - The growing baby bump can cause a slight pulling sensation in the groin – the round ligaments are stretching.